11/10/23

 import { AsyncLocalStorage } from "node:async_hooks"; // First, we create a singleton instance of the AsyncLocalStorage object const storage = new AsyncLocalStorage<string>(); // When we call it outside a run, we get undefined console.log("value is ", storage.getStore()) // "value is undefined" // We can then run some code with a value set storage.run("foo", () => { // And within the block, the value is set console.log("value is ", storage.getStore()) // "value is foo" setTimeout(() => { // Even if we asynchronously read it after the original function // has exited console.log("value is ", storage.getStore()) // "value is foo" }, 2000) }) // However, the value is still undefined here, even though the // timeout won't have executed yet console.log("value is ", storage.getStore()) // "value is undefined"

-By storing a more complex object with the trace ID, span ID and other metadata about the request, we can ensure that no matter what the application code does, the Encore SDK can track and record spans on behalf of the developer without them needing to pass information around.
+By storing a more complex object with the trace ID, span ID and other metadata about the request, we can ensure that no matter what the application code does, the Encore Framework can track and record spans on behalf of the developer without them needing to pass information around.

 A Tale of Two Languages